lunaluxie/rss-reader/README.md

 This is a **personal** fork of [Kevinfiol's](https://github.com/kevinfiol/rss-reader) fork of the excellent [Bubo Reader](https://github.com/georgemandis/bubo-rss) by George Mandis.

-The code, and the [deployment](https://reader.lunalux.io) are both available, but this is not intended to be useful to you.
-Sorry.
+The code, and the [deployment](https://reader.lunalux.io) are both available.

+> Being included in the feeds is not an endorsement of the content!

 I intend to adapt the repository to fit my needs.
 If you want to host your own, you're probably better off forking one of the original repositories.